 "The impediment to action advances action.
 What stands in the way becomes the way." — Marcus Aurelius

-These next few steps are the long, grueling part, but if you actually follow the guidelines, you will start to improve at a ridiculous pace.
-This part takes a lot of discipline and patience, but perfect scores don’t come through quick and dirty tricks; they come through hard work.
-I improved by 220 points using the method prescribed below (initial practice test score of 520 to a 740 in high school, eventually an 800 as a teacher).
+If you have a low UDS, then you need to learn through exposure what it means to read critically.
+These next few steps are the long, grueling part, but if you actually follow these guidelines, you will start to improve at a ridiculous pace.
+This part takes a lot of discipline and patience, but perfect scores don't come through quick and dirty tricks; they come through hard work.
+I improved by 220 points using the method prescribed below.

-The Official SAT Study Guide (blue book) contains 10 past exams.
-For the first 4-5 tests, practice through reading sections one at a time.
 Do not do the entire test or multiple sections at once.
 Do not time yourself.
 Take as long as you need to figure out the passage.
+This process will look a lot like the one you went through to find your UDS.
 As you go through each passage, you should be doing the following:

-- Read the blurb in italics at the top.
+- Read the background description in italics at the start of the passage.

 - Underline and look up any new vocabulary that will help you understand the passage.
-Yes, keep a dictionary app open while you’re reading.
-Put those new words into Anki or any other flashcard system you’re using to learn SAT words.
+Keep a dictionary app open while you're reading.
+Put those new words into Anki or any other flashcard system you're using to learn SAT words.

 - Reread as many times as you need to feel you have a solid grasp of the passage.
 Don't feel guilty if you zone out or lose your place.
 Refocus and reread.